rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 ---

+The above is about how we review, as individuals, but before that comes the selection of reviewers, which is typically up to the PC chair and the process that they and the surrounding organisation set up.
+Finding enough reviewers with appropriate expertise and good judgement for each paper, e.g. aiming for two experts per paper, is crucial.

-While this is not about process, I do also want to remark that the ways we have typically implemented lightweight double-blind submission, good though that is to avoid first-impression bias, have also made it harder to find enough reviewers with expertise and good judgement, e.g. aiming for two experts per paper.
+This note is not about process, but I do also want to remark that the ways we have typically implemented lightweight double-blind submission, good though that is to avoid first-impression bias, have also made it harder to do this.
 Most reviewers are now taken from a PC or ERC pool, rather than exploiting the knowledge and contacts of the whole PC to find the best experts.